andrewsacher/pyDownloader1/Parser/README.md

 Here's what updated for the new version:

 * solved the problem of "Cannot writing more than 256 columns to excel files"
 * could automately split non-continuous years into different time series
+* could recognize 'X' or 'D' or other one-letter value as blank